facebookresearch/Mephisto/packages/mephisto-task/README.md

   LICENSE file in the root directory of this source tree.
 -->

+> NOTE: This is outdated package, use `mephisto-core` instead

 # mephisto-task

 This package provides two hooks to faciliate React-based front-end development for Mephisto tasks.